C-L-A-C/media-web-manager/README.md

  - Retrieve currently playing file
  - Play local files (possible with pacmd)
  - Allow only one sink to be played at once
- - Add available devices, and name + RSSI of bluetooth Devices
- - Add action to devices
+ - Add filtering and pagitating to devices